ajcost/CIS197_Final_Project/README.md

 ### Prerequisites

-For both project folders you must only need node and mongo installed on your system.
+For both project folders you must only need Node.js and MongoDB installed on your system.
 By running:

 ```
 node package.json